edauterman/larch/README.md

 ### Figure 4 (left)

-Generate the left plot in figure 4 by running:
+Generate the left plot in figure 4 by running in `scripts/`:
 ```
-python3 plot_storage.py
+python3 plot_storage.py     # < 1 min
 ```
 This script will output a plot in `larch/scripts/out_plots/plot_storage.png`.
 This plot is purely analytical and not based on any performance measurements.